Flicksie/opeth-mega-drive/README.md

 Currently the resource folders are all missing so unfortunately you can't build the ROM yourself :( I'll eventually upload everything once I'm mostly done with it You can still find a working ROM in the Releases.
+Some songs might be pretty buggy with the channels, I'll be sorting these out soon enough, at least before I actually make the definitive cartridges.

 **This ROM was tested and works on real hardware.**